aragut/starter-academic/content/project/proyecto vigia/index.md

 ## Observatory of the rulings of the Chilean Supreme Court

-This project is following the weekly rulings made by the Chilean Supreme Court, filtering and analysing the most important ones so as to highlight emerging trends, and critically assess the most relevant shifts in doctrinal issues of Chilean private law.
-I am a collaborator of this initiative and as such I review and report a number of the court's rulings every six weeks.
+This project followed the cases decided by the Chilean Supreme Court on a weekly basis and different academics took turns to analyse emerging trends in the area of Chilean private law.
+For over two years I was a regular contributor to this initiative and as such I reviewed and reported a number of the court's decisions.